Ad Audiences

 4. You’re done!

 When you click create, Customer.io will create a new audience in the Ad Network, and then add any existing people in the segment to the audience.
-After that, the audience is automatically synchronized with the segment, syncing at hourly intervals.
+After that, the audience is automatically synchronized with the segment.
+We sync at hourly intervals for most ad networks; the Google Ads sync interval is 24 hours.

 Audience Matching

-Audience match relies on the email and mobile_ad_id attributesA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages. in Customer.io.
+Audience match relies on the email and mobile_ad_id attributesA key-value pair that you associate with a person or an object—like a person’s name, the date they were created in your workspace, or a company’s billing date etc. Use attributes to target people and personalize messages.
+Attributes are analogous to traits in Data Pipelines. in Customer.io.
 People in your audience only need one of these attributes (email or mobile_ad_id) for the match to work, though adding both increases the chances of success.
 The mobile_ad_id attribute supports both Apple’s Advertising Identifier (IDFA) and Android’s Advertising ID (AAID).

 We do not send plain text values to your ad network.
 We securely hash email or mobile_ad_id values for profiles in the segment before we send data to your Ad Network.
 These are the only values we send to your ad network.
 If you want to secure your data yourself, you can hash your customer email and/or mobile_ad_id yourself using the SHA256 algorithm and save them as email_sha256 and mobile_ad_id_sha256, respectively.
 If profiles have these attributes, we’ll use them over the hashes we generate from the emailand mobile_ad_id profile attributes.